ashwin-r-k/PulsarAnalyticsKit/README.md

 ## To Do Features

 - [x] Add mean check condition with the std to remove RFI
-- [ ] Testk making an interactive plot in gui
+- [ ] Test making an interactive plot in gui